ced211/ced211.github.io/index.md

     To test our model generalization ability, we used it to inpaint on the MAESTRO dataset while training it on the small version of the FMA dataset.
 The FMA dataset is composed of 3000 tracks of 30s of 8 different music styles while
     the MAESTRO dataset is composed of classical piano records.
-The example below are obtained with IGAN with T = 0.064.
+The examples below are obtained with IGAN with T = 0.064.
     When comparing these examples with the one shows <a href="#igan_64"> previously</a>, one can see that IGAN behaves in the same way in both case.
 Thus, the model generalization ability seems to be nice.
 </p>